Phone: (919) 843-7809

 Courses I Regularly Teach

-* Introduction to General Anthropology (Anth 101).
-An Introduction to the four sub-disciplines in anthropology.
+- Introduction to General Anthropology (Anth 101).
+An Introduction to Anthropology and its four sub-disciplines with an emphasis on evolution, race, and similarity and difference.

-* Anthropology & Community Development (Anth 194).
-A survey of community development and relevant anthropological contributions to community development.
+- Anthropology & Community Development (Anth 194).
+A survey of community development pitched from the standpoint of “people-centered” community development.